 Chapter 5, vol. I, Nature and Progress, especially the poems in this chapter

 Marilou Awiakta, "When Earth Becomes an 'It'" in vol. 1, p.
-202 and "Mother Nature Sends a Pink Slip" online copy.
+202 and "Mother Nature Sends a Pink Slip" online copy (other poems weren't discussed in class).

 James Still, "Heritage," vol. 2, p.
 741